nivaldogmelo/nivaldogmelo.github.io/about.md

 ---

 ## $ whoami
 Hello!
-I'm Nivaldo Melo, a SRE|DevOps Engineer with a passion for math, soccer and the digital world
+I'm Nivaldo Melo, a SRE with a passion for math, soccer and the digital world